tristanMatthias/spiral/articles/disentanglement/index.md

 > “Why?”

 It’s my favorite question.
 Why?

 Shutup.

 “Why” is like a shovel – it digs deeper. *It forces the brain to consider the nature of what we think is the core of something.* Why?
 Because in order to explain something, you need to know it’s components.
 And in order to identify the components, you need to “chunk into it”, go further in.

 “Why” in the visual context of Disentanglement creates the force to go deeper.
 It’s your “momentum” if you will.
 What about direction then?

 > “Where is this coming from?”

 What are the “things” that make this problem up?
-If “why?” goes deep, “where from?” then *"goes broad"*.
+If “why” goes deep, “where from” then *"goes broad"*.

 ![Understanding](understanding.png)